naresh-vunnam77/task-front-end/README.md

 # Task Scheduler App

 Task Scheduler is a web application that allows users to manage their tasks effectively.
-It provides features such as task creation, task details, task status tracking, and user authentication.
+It provides features such as task creation, task details, task status tracking, and user authentication..

 ## Table of Contents